Home | About me | Contact | What's new | Privacy | Search

 Future freeway

 As part of its planning process, TxDOT has had preliminary schematics for the ultimate development of SH 211 into a full freeway for many years.
-Those schematics helped to shape the interchange at FM 471 mentioned above, and helped to ensure adequate right-of-way acquisition along the most of the route.
+Those schematics shaped the interchange at FM 471 mentioned above, and helped to ensure adequate right-of-way acquisition along the most of the route.
 However, there are no plans at this time to upgrade any sections of SH 211 to a freeway, and any such plans are likely a decade or more away.

 History